PSHCE (Personal, Social, Health and Citizenship Education

 - Online Media

 - Being safe

 - Intimate and sexual relationships, including sexual health

-Living in the wider world aims to teach our young people how to be responsible citizens and possess the skills needed for the future.
+Financial Literacy and Careers AND Citizenship and Political Literacy aims to teach our young people how to be responsible citizens and possess the skills needed for the future.
 Pupils will learn about careers and other work-related learning aspects including citizenship and financial management.